helpwave/services/README.md

 ##### Using helpwave/web

 The frontend is a great way to test regressions.
-Hop over to [the web repo](https://github.com/helpwave/web) to find out how to set it up and point it to APISIX.
+Hop over to [the web repo](https://github.com/helpwave/web) to find out how to set it up and point it to APISIX (HTTP).

 ##### Using APISIX over grpc-web